antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 - This stat doesn't increase your Defense globally.

 ### Block Chance
 The percent of chance to block incoming Physical attacks and Physical projectiles.

-TODO:
-{: .label .label-red }
-- WHAT IS THE MAX BLOCK CHANCE?
+The only source for Block Chance is the shield, which makes it impossible to reach more than 75% block chance.

 ### Life
 The maximum amount of Life.
 It represents the amount of damage a character can take before they die.